Postgraduate Study in the UK

 What you'll need

 For most courses you will apply direct to the university using their online application system.
-A few courses have a centralised application system, notably graduate entry medicine and most teacher training courses (via UCAS or the Department for Education portal), and the Graduate Diploma in Law (via Law CAB).
+A few courses have a centralised application system, notably graduate entry medicine and most teacher training courses (via Department for Education portal), and the Graduate Diploma in Law (via Law CAB).
 Details differ between courses and institutions but you are likely to need some or all of the following:

 • Application form